jayharris/dotfiles-windows/README.md

 To update later on, just run that command again.

-### Add custom commands without creating a new fork
+## Use & Configuration

+### PowerShell Profile

+The following commands are executed every time you launch a new PowerShell window.

+ - `.\components.ps1` : Load various PowerShell components and modules.
+ - `.\functions.ps1` : Configure custom PowerShell functions.
+ - `.\aliases.ps1` : Configure alias-based commands.
+ - `.\exports.ps1` : Configure environment variables.
+ - `.\extra.ps1` : Secrets and secret commands that are not tracked by the Git repository.

+Also included are default configurations for Git, Mercurial, Ruby, NPM, and vim.

+### Secrets

+You may have scripts or commands that you want to execute when loading PowerShell that you do not want committed into your own `dotfiles` repository, such as a place to put tokens or credentials or even your Git commit email address.
+For such secret commands, use `.\extra.ps1`.

 If `.\extra.ps1` exists, it will be sourced along with the other files.
-You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don't want to commit to a public repository.

 My `.\extra.ps1` looks something like this: